oktadev/okta-blog/_source/_posts/2024-04-30-spring-api-fga.md

 ## Authorizing Access

-- ADD PERMISSION ENDPOINT

-Also, you can remove auth0.com cookie, and create an access token for a different user, an attempt to get a document not owned with:
+You can remove auth0.com cookie, and create an access token for a different user, and request a document not owned with the following command:

 ```shell
 curl -i -H "Authorization:Bearer $ANA_ACCESS_TOKEN" http://localhost:8080/document/4